envenomator/agon-flash/README.md

 1. Make sure to create a 'mos' directory on the microSD card
 2. Place the [flash.bin](https://github.com/envenomator/agon-flash/blob/master/binaries/Current%20MOS%20version%201.02/flash.bin) from in the 'mos' directory
 3. Place the required firmware file in the root directory of the microSD card
 4. Obtain the CRC32 checksum for the new firmware.
-The [table below](#valid-mos-crc32-checksums) lists the checksums for common MOS versions.
+[This table](https://github.com/envenomator/agon-binaries/blob/master/README.md) at agon-binaries lists the checksums for common MOS versions.
 If you like to provide a checksum for your own MOS binary, some good tips are: The crc32 utility on Linux, or a website like https://simplycalc.com/crc32-file.php.
 For the latter, use the default polynomial of 04C11DB7, upload the firmware and note the result for use in the upgrade utility.

 ### Target MOS version
 Any new MOS version can be flashed using this utility version